jdmoorman/jdmoorman.github.io/_teaching/2018q2/math171/week5.md

 1. **{{ page.topics[0] }}**

     2. Show that Ehrenfest's chain is reversible. \\[P(x,y)= \begin{cases}\frac{N-x}{N}, & \mathrm{if\ } y=x+1 \cr \frac{x}{N}, & \mathrm{if\ } y=x-1 \cr 0, & \mathrm{otherwise}\end{cases}\\]

+            * (<font color="red">Answer</font>) Show KCC on simple cycles: All simple cycles are length 2, and cycles of length 2 always satisfy KCC.

     2. Consider the Markov chain \\(\\{X\_n:n \ge 0\\}\\) on \\(\mathcal{S} = \\{1, 2, \dots, N\\}\\) with a transition matrix of the form \\[P(x,x-1)=q(x), \; P(x,x)=r(x), \; P(x,x+1)=p(x)\\]

         3. Find conditions on \\(q, r, p\\) which guarantee the chain will be irreducible.

         3. Show the chain is reversible

+            * (<font color="red">Answer</font>) Show KCC on simple cycles: All simple cycles are length 2, and cycles of length 2 always satisfy KCC.

         3. Find the stationary distribution, assuming the chain is irreducible